Sunday 14th Jul 2019: Pride comes before a fall

-7 Thus he shewed me: and, behold, the Lord stood upon a wall made by a plumbline, with a plumbline in his hand.
+7 Thus he showed me: and, behold, the Lord stood beside a wall made by a plumb-line, with a plumb-line in his hand.

-8 And the LORD said unto me, Amos, what seest thou?
-And I said, A plumbline.
-Then said the Lord, Behold, I will set a plumbline in the midst of my people Israel: I will not again pass by them any more:
+8 And Jehovah said unto me, Amos, what seest thou?
+And I said, A plumb-line.
+Then said the Lord, Behold, I will set a plumb-line in the midst of my people Israel; I will not again pass by them any more;

-11 For thus Amos saith, Jeroboam shall die by the sword, and Israel shall surely be led away captive out of their own land.
+11 For thus Amos saith, Jeroboam shall die by the sword, and Israel shall surely be led away captive out of his land.

-12 Also Amaziah said unto Amos, O thou seer, go, flee thee away into the land of Judah, and there eat bread, and prophesy there:
+12 Also Amaziah said unto Amos, O thou seer, go, flee thou away into the land of Judah, and there eat bread, and prophesy there:

-13 But prophesy not again any more at Bethel: for it is the king’s chapel, and it is the king’s court.
+13 but prophesy not again any more at Beth-el; for it is the king’s sanctuary, and it is a royal house.

-14 Then answered Amos, and said to Amaziah, I was no prophet, neither was I a prophet’s son; but I was an herdman, and a gatherer of sycomore fruit:
+14 Then answered Amos, and said to Amaziah, I was no prophet, neither was I a prophet’s son; but I was a herdsman, and a dresser of sycomore-trees:

-15 And the LORD took me as I followed the flock, and the LORD said unto me, Go, prophesy unto my people Israel.
+15 and Jehovah took me from following the flock, and Jehovah said unto me, Go, prophesy unto my people Israel.

-16 Now therefore hear thou the word of the LORD: Thou sayest, Prophesy not against Israel, and drop not thy word against the house of Isaac.
+16 Now therefore hear thou the word of Jehovah: Thou sayest, Prophesy not against Israel, and drop not thy word against the house of Isaac;

-25 And, behold, a certain lawyer stood up, and tempted him, saying, Master, what shall I do to inherit eternal life?
+25 And behold, a certain lawyer stood up and made trial of him, saying, Teacher, what shall I do to inherit eternal life?

-26 He said unto him, What is written in the law? how readest thou?
+26 And he said unto him, What is written in the law? how readest thou?

 28 And he said unto him, Thou hast answered right: this do, and thou shalt live.

-29 But he, willing to justify himself, said unto Jesus, And who is my neighbour?
+29 But he, desiring to justify himself, said unto Jesus, And who is my neighbor?

 Honorary Assistant Minister